zaufi/kate-cpp-helper-plugin/README.md

 * Provide Python bindings to indexing and C++ parsing, so they can be used from kate/pate plugins
 * Group #include completion items by directory
 * Sort #include directives according configurable rules and type (project specific, third party libs or system)
-* Upgrade plugin configuration (at least internal struct) to .kcfg
+* <del>Upgrade plugin configuration (at least internal struct) to .kcfg</del> -- BAD IDEA!
+  `kate` plugins can not use this feature cuz application class (plugins manager to be precise) do not designed for that...
+* Improve auto completion mode: do not try to complete if cursor positioned in a comment or string
+* Unfortunately `KCompletion` can't be used to complete search query (cuz it is designed to complete only one, very first, term) -- it would be nice to have terms completer anyway...

 See Also
 ========